brendonh8/brendonh8.github.io/_posts/2018-11-15-Troll-Tweets.md

 NLTK has a fairly impressive lemmatizer however for the amount of documents (tweets) I am using, it was performing pretty slow.
 I decided to use a newer framework called SpaCy that lemmatizes in a different way.
 NLTK attempts to split the text into sentences, SpaCy constructs a syntactic tree for each sentence which allows for much more information about the words to be retained.
 An example of this tree can be seen [here](https://explosion.ai/demos/displacy).
 This made it very easy to remove things like pronouns.

+The final step before converting to a bag-of-words format for NLP is creating N-grams.
+I decided to only use bi-grams since tweets are generally short sentences and anything higher may not result in being useful.
+Bi-grams double up words so something like "new york" is captured instead of just reading "new" and "york".

+## <a name="heading-3"></a>Topic Modeling